hsuonsivu/hsupublic/3d-models/README.md

 steady intervals.
 Or just keep pouring them while pulling quickly.
 After planting a row, turn the tool 90 degrees and cover the dig.
-Some of the onions turned out to be too large for 25mm tobe, so a large version would be needed for larger tubes.
+Some of the onions turned out to be too large for 25mm tobe, so a larger version would be needed for larger tubes.
 However, it worked with other seeds fine.

 ![Model in openscad, normal](sipulinistutin.png)